GodotSteam/GodotSteam/README.md

 ---
 [Documentation is available here](https://godotsteam.com/).
 You can also check out the Search Help section inside Godot Engine after compiling it with GodotSteam.

-Feel free to chat with us about GodotSteam on the [CoaguCo Discord server](https://discord.gg/SJRSq6K).
+Feel free to chat with us about GodotSteam or ask for assistance on the [Discord server](https://discord.gg/SJRSq6K).

+Donate
+---
+Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps) or [Patreon](https://patreon.com/godotsteam)!
+Both types of contributions keep things rolling!

 Current Build
 ---